The kids really enjoyed themselves as well as the adults. It comes at a time when we all need to relax. Great show! Great job! Thank you!

 - Composting is another fun recycle project for students, which helps to reduce outdoor household waste.
 Students can help to compost yard waste and vegetable scraps.
 When items are sufficiently composted, they can get their hands dirty by helping to distribute composted materials in your garden, as compost makes excellent fertilizer.

-- What does it mean to recycle something and what types of things can be recycled?
+- What does it mean to recycle and what can be recycled?

-- Where do things go when they are recycled?
+- Where do things go to be recycled?

-- Why is recycling so important for our environment and energy conservation?
+- Why is recycling vital to our environment?